LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 You can transfer a conversation from one bot to another in two general ways:

 * Automatic transfer via [bot group](conversation-builder-bots-bot-groups.html)
-* Manual transfer via an [Agent Transfer interaction](conversation-builder-interactions-integrations.html#agent-transfer-interactions) or a [LP Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html)
+* Manual transfer via an [Agent Transfer interaction](conversation-builder-interactions-integrations.html#agent-transfer-interactions) or a [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html)

 Importantly, both approaches allow for the transfer of the user's intent and/or message, which ensures a seamless hand-off.